Have questions? We're here.

 Difficulty level: Easy

-This flat, uplifted, island is an important spot to see both magnificent and great frigatebird males courting the females by clicking, bill-clapping, shuddering and flapping their wings, all while showing off their grossly inflated, bright red, gular pouch.
-You will also likely see courting blue-footed boobies displaying their unique feet while ëdancingí to a prospective mate.
+This flat, uplifted, island is an important spot to see both magnificent and great frigatebird males courting the females by clicking, bill-clapping, shuddering, and flapping their wings, all while showing off their grossly inflated, bright red, gular pouch.
+See courting blue-footed boobies displaying their unique feet while ëdancingí to a prospective mate.
 Sea lions, swallow-tailed gulls, crashing surf and distant views of the Daphne Islands top off a great visit.

 Difficulty level: intermediate